ajax88/Chess/README.md

   * Add relativity methods... e.g is_horz, is_vert, is_L...
 Tells you if a piece is_horz to another

 ##### P2
-* Replace user prompts with clas
+* Replace user prompts with cla's
 * Checkmate
 * Stalement
 * Castle (both sides)